tatitati/HTTP_AKKA_project/README.md

 # Todo:

 - [ ] **Persist owner**
+    - [ ] Investigate how to persist in a transactional way

-    - [ ] Creeate custom mapper for datetime
+    - [ ] Create custom mapper for datetime
 - [ ] How to tag tests? (and filter them in the CLI)
 - [ ] Create custom taks in SBT to run tests in specific app-layers
 - [ ] How to set environment variables like Hosts, port for Redis?, for each environment...scala-env
 - [ ] Create database to fix Travis build